 Disciple attempts to control her every move, berates and blames her for the bad spirits in the house.
-However, it becomes obvious that it is he who suffers derangement and is stuck on the perception that everything outside him and especially his wife are the source of his bad luck and the wickedness that plagues him and threatens to upend his life and his writing.
+However, it becomes obvious that it is he who suffers derangement.
+He is fixated on the perception that everything outside him and especially his wife are the source of his bad luck and the wickedness that plagues him and threatens to upend his life and his writing.
 In what we learn has become a ritualistic practice, Disciple uses a thin stick to circumscribe areas as safe to prevent evil spirits from disarranging and unsettling his peace.
 Abasiama, used to this behavior, plays Christian music; Christianity was a part of their Igbo ancestry.
-However, after Disciple’s exorcism when he attempts to begin work on a new book, the past erupts and once more the playwright creates flashbacks which establish and explain Disciple’s instability and borderline insanity.
+However, after Disciple’s exorcism, when he attempts to begin work on a new book, the past erupts.
+Once more the playwright creates flashbacks which establish and explain Disciple’s instability and borderline insanity.

-The division/cross section symbolizes a number of elements which define the characters.
+The division/cross section symbolizes a number of elements which define the characters so acutely portrayed by Johnson and Chevannes with maximum authenticity.
 It represents the compartmentalization of Abasiama’s and Disciple’s minds, especially Disciple’s as it relates to his unconscious memories which he’s suppressed, and on this night erupt with great ferocity.
-For Abasiama, she compartmentalizes her rage and anger against Disciple; to express them will result in violence so she must be stoic.
-The events that play out from the past take place in the “basement” area then move upstairs when Abasiama extends grace to Disciple and he relives the flashback that has shaken his soul and increasingly knocked on his heart to be released as he has aged.
+For Abasiama, she compartmentalizes her rage and anger against Disciple; to express the emotions will result in violence so she must be stoic.
+The events that play out from the past take place in the “basement” area.
+Events move upstairs when Abasiama extends grace to Disciple and he relives the flashback that has shaken his soul and increasingly knocked on his heart to be released as he has aged.
 If he does not, surely he will damage and destroy everything he has, most importantly his relationship with Abasiama.

-It is in the “basement” of his being on this particular night that Disciple confronts the spirits that have haunted him for decades as he finally by the play’s conclusion revisits the blood soaked memories of his childhood during the horrors of the Biafran War.
-The spirits rise and their energy drives him to the brink of irrationality which he takes out on Abasiama who finally proclaims “enough” and tells him she wants a divorce.
+It is in the “basement” of his being on this particular night that Disciple confronts the spirits that have haunted him for decades.
+By the play’s conclusion he revisits the blood soaked memories of his childhood during the horrors of the Biafran War.
+The spirits rise and their energy drives him to the brink of irrationality, which he takes out on Abasiama, who finally proclaims “enough,” and tells him she wants a divorce.
 In shock he returns downstairs and she hears him raving against the energies that roil him (his unconscious terror and guilt).

-It is Abasiama’s rage and fury that has carried over from her time with Disciple that Mfoniso Udofia examines in the play In Old Age.
-The stoicism we see in ‘runboyrun’ blossoms into full on anger against herself for “putting up with” Disciple and not leaving him.
+It is Abasiama’s fury that has carried over from her time with Disciple that Mfoniso Udofia examines in the play In Old Age.
+The stoicism we see in runboyrun blossoms into rage against herself for “putting up with” Disciple and not leaving him.
 Whether such anger manifests when we age, so that we have no tolerance for ourselves and are grumpy and angry with others is an interesting question that Mfoniso Udofia posits.
-Yet, it is in Abasiama’s interactions with Azell Abernathy the workman (Ron Canada) that the emotional abuse she never discussed or confronted Disciple about is now coming to call.
-And likewise, the tragic alcoholic fueled abuse that centered around Abernathy’s marriage that Abasiama intuits harmed his marriage becomes a focal point of their interactions.
+Yet, it is in Abasiama’s interactions with Azell Abernathy the workman (Ron Canada), that the emotional abuse she never discussed or confronted Disciple about is now coming to call.
+And likewise, the tragic alcoholic-fueled abuse that centered around Abernathy’s marriage, that Abasiama intuits harmed his marriage, becomes a focal point of their interactions.